 Michigan’s Qualified Forest Program provides a tax exemption aimed at encouraging private landowners to actively manage their forests and woodlands.
 Landowners enrolled in the program are exempt from school operating taxes for completing timber harvest in accordance with a management Plan.

-Nick Sanchez is the District Forester for Kent, Ionia and Montcalm counties.
+The District Forester will cover Kent, Ionia and Montcalm counties.

 Check out these links about forestry in Michigan: